EU ignores Hungary veto on Israel, posing wider questions

 ... or join as a group

-But Finland read it out anyway at the UNSC meeting, in a game of protocol niceties, laced with irritation.
+But Finland read it out anyway at the UNSC meeting, in a game of protocol niceties laced with irritation.

 The Finnish ambassador to the UN, Kai Sauer, said: "I have the honour to speak on behalf of ..." the 27 EU countries which he listed, omitting Hungary.

-But his subsequent statement used language that effectively did away with Hungary's opinion.
+But his subsequent statement used language that made mockery of Hungary's opinion.

 "The EU expresses serious concerns about the current trends ... threatening the viability of the two-state solution," it said.

-It spoke of "the European Union's position" on Israeli settlements and said "the European Union" was "alarmed" by Palestinian deaths.
+It spoke of "the European Union's position" on Israeli settlements and said "the European Union" was alarmed by Palestinian deaths.

-It also spoke in the name of "the European Union" on Israel's use of live ammunition and said "the EU" urged good treatment of a human rights activist called Omar Shakir.
+It also spoke in the EU's name on Israel's use of live ammunition and to urge good treatment of a human rights activist called Omar Shakir.

-Finland read out the EU statement on grounds that it will take over the rotating EU presidency role from Romania in July.
+Finland read out the statement on grounds it will take over the rotating EU presidency from Romania in July.

-Romania would normally have done it, a Finnish diplomat told EUobserver, but it did not do so because the sitting EU presidency ought to speak on behalf of all 28 member states.
+Romania would normally have done it, a Finnish diplomat told EUobserver, but did not do so because the sitting EU presidency ought to speak on behalf of all 28 member states.

 The protocol games aside, the EU statement came out amid "irritation" with Hungary, diplomatic sources said.